MikeKovarik/eivor/README.md

 # eivor

-🎞 Library for seamless transitions of images.
+🎭 Library for seamless transition animations of images.

 ## What & How